aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ```

 ### Calling the faucet: Other languages
-If you're trying to call the faucet in other languages, you have two options:
+If you are trying to call the faucet in other languages, you have two options:
 1. Generate a client from the [OpenAPI spec](https://github.com/aptos-labs/aptos-core/blob/main/crates/aptos-faucet/doc/spec.yaml).
 2. Call the faucet on your own.

-For the latter, you'll want to build a query similar to this:
+For the latter, you will want to build a query similar to this:
 ```
 curl -X POST 'https://faucet.devnet.aptoslabs.com/mint?amount=10000&address=0xd0f523c9e73e6f3d68c16ae883a9febc616e484c4998a72d8899a1009e5a89d6'
 ```